Estella/ImageDNA/README.md

 ![debug_image 2](/debug_2.png)

 ## debug_3.php - Step 3: Break up the image into grid and cells default 32x32, create an average of the cell's pixel color
+Single Cell in upper left for debug demo
 ![debug_image 3](/debug_3.png)

 ## debug_4.php - Step 4: Combine all the cells back together to a pixelated version